jstromsoe/reach-docs/docs/quickstart.md

 #### Interface walkthrough

 Open a web browser on your smartphone, tablet or laptop and type IP address of Reach in the address bar.
 ReachView consists of three main tabs: Status, Config, Logs.
-Status will show current satellite levels, solution status and coordintes.
+Status will show current satellite levels, solution status and coordinates.
 Config tab is used to set RTK parameters like positioning mode, set correction input interface and more.
 Logs tab keeps links to raw data logs, stored on the device and keeps the self-update button.
 By default, Reach starts as a rover and is stopped.

 #### Setting up base station